• Skip to primary navigation

 netflix geo blocking or proxy error

-Purpose of Geo-Blocking Video & Digital Content
+Why is Geo Blocking Video & Digital Content Important?

 There are several reasons why geo-blocking may be used.
 For example, a website may only want to provide services to users in a particular country to comply with local laws and regulations.
 Or, a website may only have the right to show specific content in certain countries.
 It is also used to block access to websites promoting illegal activities in some countries, such as online gambling.
 You may have seen online retailers, such as Amazon, using geo-blocking to make people use the local version of their website, which may charge higher prices than those listed in other countries.